 Independent Schools Queensland (ISQ) is a not-for-profit membership organisation governed by a Board of Directors.
 Our operations are managed by Executive Director, David Robertson, an Executive team and more than 50 staff based in our Brisbane (Spring Hill) office.
-ISQ's Board of Directors is chaired by Karen Spiller OAM, and includes various committees associated with the organisation.
+ISQ's Board of Directors is chaired by Karen Spiller OAM CF, and includes various committees associated with the organisation.

 We also represent the interests of the independent sector on a large range of boards, committees and advisory groups.
 ISQ is a member of the Independent Schools Council of Australia, the national peak body for independent schooling in Australia.

 David was appointed Executive Director of Independent Schools Queensland (ISQ) in April 2010, having progressed to this role after joining ISQ in 2002 as Director Strategic & Government Relations.
 He has decades of experience within the independent schooling sector, including 12 years at the Association of Independent Schools Victoria, where he held various positions culminating in the role of Executive Director Operations.

 David has specific expertise in the areas of funding, planning, governance, operations and administration.
 Importantly, he also has an exceptional understanding of government regulation relating to independent schools, having worked extensively with both federal and state levels on issues pertaining to this sector.

 David serves on a wide range of school education committees and working groups at ministerial, departmental and stakeholder levels.
 He is a member of the Australian Society of Association Executives and the Institute of Company Directors and a Fellow of the Australian Institute of Management.